What is Bowed Tendon Horse and How It Can Affect Your Horse

 Ensuring Your Horse Has the Proper Nutrition

 Equine nutrition is an important part of maintaining your horse’s health.
-You’ll want to ensure you’re giving him or her a proper diet to keep your horse healthy and strong, at a healthy weight.
+You’ll want to ensure you’re giving them a proper diet to keep your horse healthy and strong at a healthy weight.

 And horses eat a LOT as it is.
 They should be eating 1% of their body weight.

-Horses will maintain the largest part of their diet by eating forage, especially if you let them pasture throughout the day.
+Horses will maintain most of their diet by eating forage, especially if you let them pasture throughout the day.

 Giving Your Horse Supplements

-This is where equine supplements for things like joint health and mobility can be beneficial for keeping your horse mobile and strong.
+This is where horse supplements for things like joint health and mobility can be beneficial for keeping your horse mobile and strong.

-TRI-ACTA Equine Regular Strength, for instance, uses ingredients like glucosamine, chondroitin, and MSM to repair cartilage, prevent its breakdown and reduce pain and inflammation in joints to increase and/or maintain mobility.
-It is a great option for prevention, maintenance, and dietary completeness to ensure the joint structures are supported properly which can help avoid injuries like bowed tendons.
+For instance, TRI-ACTA for Equine uses ingredients like glucosamine for horses, chondroitin, and MSM to repair cartilage, prevent its breakdown and reduce pain and inflammation in joints to increase and/or maintain mobility.
+It is one of the best horse health supplements for prevention, maintenance, and dietary completeness to ensure the joint structures are supported properly, which can help avoid injuries like bowed tendons.

-If you’re interested in starting to provide your horse with supplements, talk to your vet about what would be best.
+If you’re interested in starting to provide your horse with horse nutrition supplements, talk to your vet about what would be best.

 TRI-ACTA for Equine